DeepWok/pynqcaht/labs/lab1.md

 ![Create Block Design](/images/create_block_design.png)

 Add the Zynq7 processing system - this contains the interfaces to the dual ARM cores on the FPGA.
+Double click on the Zynq7 PS block.
 Inside the Zynq7 PS IP settings, there is a part which notes how many HP slave ports are needed (only one needed in this case, HP0).

 ![Add Zynq Processing System IP](/images/add_ip.png)